sustrik/ribosome/README.md

 ![](images/block.png)

-Note that whitespace is trimmed from the block as a whole, not from each individual line.
+Also note that whitespace is trimmed from the block as a whole, not from each individual line.
 That way, the block alway remains rectangular in shape:

 ![](images/block2.png)